argoproj/argo-events/docs/setup/minio.md

 1. Make sure to have minio server deployed and reachable from the gateway.
 More info on minio server setup is available at https://github.com/minio/minio/blob/master/docs/orchestration/kubernetes/k8s-yaml.md.

+2. Create a K8s secret that holds the access and secret key.
+This secret will be referred in the minio event source definition that we are going to install in a later step.

+        apiVersion: v1
+        data:
+          # base64 of minio
+          accesskey: bWluaW8=
+          # base64 of minio123
+          secretkey: bWluaW8xMjM=
+        kind: Secret
+        metadata:
+          name: artifacts-minio
+          namespace: argo-events

 2. Install gateway in the `argo-events` namespace using following command,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/gateways/minio.yaml